-On 12-13 July 1983 the Moscow City Court examined the case of Mikhail Germanovich Rivkin, the only one of the “socialists” group who refused to submit a request for a pardon (see Vesti 1983, issue 16, item 5).
+On 12-13 July 1983 the Moscow City Court examined the case of Mikhail Germanovich RIVKIN, the only one of the “socialists” group who refused to submit a request for a pardon (see Vesti 1983, 16-5).
 The deputy chairman of the Moscow City Court, V.G.
 Romanov presided; procurator Zakharov was counsel for the prosecution; Rivkin was defended by attorney O. Yefremov.

 All roads leading to the court building were closed off.
 Yury Khavkin and Vladimir Chernetsky, who were arrested as part of the same case but later pardoned, attempted to reach the courthouse but were stopped.
 They were warned that a second attempt to attend the hearing would be classified as hooliganism.

 Mikhail Rivkin is accused under Articles 70 and 72 of the RSFSR Criminal Code of “anti-Soviet activities” in the period between 1978 and 1982.
 These found expression:

 - in the preparation and editing of issues 2, 3 and 4 of the samizdat almanac Variations.
 Issue 2 in collaboration with Andrei Fadin and Pavel Kudyukin appeared in autumn 1978; issue 3 in summer 1979; and issue 4 at the end of 1979 and beginning of 1980;

 - Writing articles for Variations: “Stages in the degradation of the human personality” (issue 2), “At the crossroads”, “The issue of reaction”, “On the arms race” (issue 3), and editing articles for issue 3;

 - Writing answers to a list of questions he had received from Kudyukin.
 These answers were characterised by the investigators as “an outline for a programme and strategy of hostile forces”;